-1XXXXX Describe New Zealand's Coordinated Incident Management System
+Outline incident response management using New Zealand's Coordinated Incident Management System

-Kaupae Level 3 Whiwhinga Credit 2 Whāinga Purpose This skill standard is for people who will be part of an Incident Management Team (IMT) or Coordination Centre or those who will interact with an IMT or coordination centre and require a general understanding of how incident response is managed using New Zealand's Coordinated Incident Management System (CIMS) framework.
-People credited with this unit standard are able to describe CIMS's principles, roles, structure and functions; and contribute to the establishment of situational awareness during an incident response.
+Kaupae Level 3 Whiwhinga Credit 2 Whāinga Purpose This skill standard is for people who will be part of an Incident Management Team (IMT) or Coordination Centre or those who will interact with an IMT or Coordination Centre and require a general understanding of how incident response is managed using New Zealand's Coordinated Incident Management System (CIMS) framework.
+People credited with this skill standard are able to describe CIMS's principles, roles, structure and functions; and contribute to the establishment of situational awareness during an incident response.